arielrezinn/check-in/README.md

-# Check-In, A Chrome Extension for COVID
+# Mood Map, A Chrome Extension for COVID
-The Chrome Extension for Mental Health in the Age of COVID-19
+The Chrome Extension for Mental Health in the Age of COVID-19.

 # Problem
-As college students, we noticed that quarantine has blocked off most people's main outlet for emotional guidance: friends.
-There's a need for being in touch with your emotions now more than ever.
+As college students, we noticed that quarantine has blocked off people's main outlet for emotional guidance: friends.
+There's a need for being in touch with your emotions now more than ever, and people must look in themselves for emotional guidance and clarity.

 # Why Mood Map?
-That's wherev Mood Map comes in.
-Our Chrome Browser extension integrates mood check ups to your daily life to reconnect you with your inner emotions.Through Mood Map, you can see trends in your moods over the course of time and stay on top of your emotions.
+That's wherev Mood Map comes in; our Chrome Browser extension integrates mood check ups to your daily life to reconnect you with your inner emotions.
+Through Mood Map, you can see trends in your moods over the course of time, helping the user to connect with their emotions not only through logging, but also through visualization.